ropensci-archive/roweb2/content/blog/2018-05-03-onboarding-is-work.md

 packages continue to improve and be maintained.
 This highlights an important aspect of our peer review, which is that acceptance is not the end of the process.
-While we aim for the process to ensure high quality at acceptance, packages are not static moving forwards.
-Not all deficiencies are detected by peer reviewers, and further improvements and maintanance will continue.
+While we aim for the process to ensure high quality at acceptance, packages are not static moving forward.
+Not all deficiencies are detected by peer reviewers, and further improvements and maintenance will continue.
 This is why many of our standards are about maintainability, and our process is in part an approach to onboard authors into a community of dedicated and supportive package maintainers.